foXaCe/ajax-security-hass/README.md

 If you have Ajax devices that aren't tested yet, your help would be invaluable in improving device support.

+### 🤖 Development Process & AI Transparency

+This integration is developed through a **collaborative approach** combining:

+- **Human expertise** - Core architecture, security decisions, and code review by [@foXaCe](https://github.com/foXaCe)
+- **AI assistance** - Code generation and optimization using Claude (Anthropic) and Cursor AI
+- **Community contributions** - Bug reports, feature requests, and testing from users

+**Why AI?** AI tools accelerate development and help implement features faster, but every line of code is:
+- ✅ Reviewed and validated by human developers
+- ✅ Tested with real Ajax hardware
+- ✅ Open source and auditable
+- ✅ Subject to community scrutiny

+**Security note**: All security-critical code (authentication, encryption, credential handling) is carefully reviewed and follows Home Assistant best practices.
+The integration uses only official Ajax APIs and maintains the same security standards as the official Ajax mobile app.

+We believe in **full transparency** about our development process.
+If you have concerns or questions, please open an issue!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.